top of page

 First off, forgo Taco Temple’s cramped parking lot, and instead use that of the nearby Fuddruckers, located within a few yards jaunt.
 Although of questionable legality, this tactic will save you the complication of backing out directly onto one of Asheville’s main streets.

 Secondly, capitalize on Taco Temple’s in-house, anti-frustration features.
-They take to-go orders, and in a twist, they have a drive through, as if masquerading as fast-food.
-Mamacita’s is about as different from fast-food as you can get, verging on dare I say, slow food.
+They take to-go orders, and in a twist, they have a drive through, as if masquerading as some fast-food place.
+The thing is, Mamacita’s isn't fast food, its really more slow food, carefully made.

-Their tacos, although minimalist, are made with care, relying on seasonings rather than toppings, and covering just about any pallet, from the fish-lover, to those in search of an egg-rich breakfast taco.
+Their tacos rely on fresh flavorful seasonings and cover just about any pallet, from the fish-lover, to those in search of an egg-rich breakfast.
 It is this care and variety—this devotion to the taco as if divinely charged—which earns Mamacita’s Taco Temple consideration for the best tacos in Asheville.

-Things That Are Not Tacos: As a decidedly non-morning person, I understand better than most that any activity that takes place before 12 noon can be somewhat of a drag.
-Luckily, Taco Temple’s morning menu includes churro-tots and Mexican hot chocolate, which are sure to enliven your pos-dawn activities.
+Things That Are Not Tacos: As a decidedly non-morning person, I understand better than most that any activity that takes place before noon can be a drag.
+Luckily, Taco Temple’s morning menu includes churro-tots and Mexican hot chocolate, which are sure to enliven the struggle of the morning.

-Taco Billy lies in West Asheville, not too far from the River Arts district, and the story of its founding involves an organic family farm, Earthships, and a period of residence in Mexico.
-As one may guess, Taco Billy is a local favorite, and any tourist who finds themselves there will be treated with a genuine Asheville aesthetic.
+Taco Billy lies in west Asheville, one of the hippest parts of town, and not too far from the River Arts district.
+The story of Billy's founding involves an organic family farm, Earthships, and a period of residence in Mexico.
+So, as one may guess, Taco Billy is a local favorite, and any tourist who finds themselves there will be treated with a genuine Asheville aesthetic.

-The ordering line often stretches far out Taco Billy’s doors, especially from 11 to 12, and one’s first impression may be “Where are all of these people going to sit?”
-Be consoled: Taco Billy’s seating areas—much like its tacos—are of surprising dimension.
+The ordering line often stretches far out Taco Billy’s doors, especially from 11am to noon.
+But be consoled: Taco Billy’s seating areas—much like its tacos—are bigger on the inside than they look.

-Their tacos truly go all the way, ranging from egg-and-bacon, to fried chicken with mango slaw, all ingredients are well-curated, and well combined, striking a great balance between protein and garnishments.
-Its no wonder Taco Billy is one of the busiest taquerias in town; it offers some of the best tacos in Asheville, and the most Ashevillian at that.
+Their tacos truly go all the way, ranging from egg-and-bacon, to fried chicken with mango slaw.
+All ingredients are well-curated, and well combined, striking a great balance between protein and garnishments.
+Its no wonder Taco Billy is one of the busiest taquerias in town; it offers some of the best tacos in Asheville, and some of the most Ashevillian at that.

-Things That Are Not Tacos: Three words: Buchi brand Kombucha.
-Buchi is a local business, and more importantly, they sell the best Kombucha out there.
-For those of you who are unfamiliar, Kombucha is fermented tea, and its an acquired test, but well worth acquiring.
-Furthermore, it doesn’t pair too badly with tacos.
+Things That Are Not Tacos: Three words: Buchi brand kombucha.
+Buchi is a local business, and more importantly, they sell the best kombucha on the market.
+For those of you who are unfamiliar, kombucha is fermented tea.
+Its an acquired test, but well worth acquiring.
+And it doesn’t pair too badly with tacos.

 There is a street in downtown Asheville known as Patton Avenue.
 It is my personal theory that this particular street is located along some kind of antediluvian ley-line of potent mystical powers.
 It is the influence of this ley-line which attracts so many restaurants to this tiny stretch of downtown, and it is that same influence which makes them unassailably chic.

 Sonora offers Pattonian tacos; tacos made delicate, balanced, and exquisitely gourmet through the magic of Patton Avenue.
-And even though Sonora lies along downtown’s culinary artery, one may still find a-la-carte tacos for a moderate price.
+And even though Sonora lies along downtown’s culinary artery, here one may still find a-la-carte tacos at a moderate price.

-Things That Are Not Tacos: Sonora’s elote—the counterpart of Cantina Louie’s street corn—bears such a delicacy and nuance in flavor that one cannot help but have a go at food-criticism, saying things like “culinary timbre” and “delectable.”
-They’re worth a try, truly.
+Things That Are Not Tacos: Sonora’s elote bears such a delicacy and nuance in flavor that one cannot help but have a go at food-criticism, saying things like “culinary timbre” and “delectable.”
+They’re truly worth a try.

 Businesses Mentioned